 Moreover, speaking specifically of the external factors that put women at greater risk of postnatal depression, it is obvious that domestic violence would be one of the key stressors.
 It may also be important to note that even if the abuser does not harm the fetus or the baby directly, research has shown that any child brought into an environment filled with rage, fear, and tension is at great risk for developing serious psychological problems later on.

 Do you have a Marissa?
-Might she benefit from hearing this track?
+Might she benefit from hearing this section?

-On this track, we have discussed marital disharmony, violence and depression.
+In this section, we have discussed marital disharmony, violence and depression.
 This has included increased irritability, physical abuse and a lessened sense of self.
-Would playing this track be beneficial during you next session with a client you are currently treating?
+Would playing this section be beneficial during your next session with a client you are currently treating?

-On the next track, we will discuss loss and depression.
+In the next section, we will discuss loss and depression.
 This will include mothers who lose mothers and the confluence of causes regarding depression.

 Peer-Reviewed Journal Article References: